-The City of Refuge International Inc.’s primary purpose shall be to directly serve the people of the Democratic Republic of Congo (D.R.C) through the love of Christ by:
+The City of Refuge International’s primary purpose shall be to directly serve the people of the Democratic Republic of Congo (D.R.C) through the love of Christ by:

 Richard Banza Kitumba

-Richard was born and raised in the Democratic Republic of the Congo, and moved to North America at the age of 21.
-He attended the University of Oregon, where he earned a BA in Family and Human Services, a Master’s in Public Administration, and a Graduate Certificate in Nonprofit Management.
+Richard was born and raised in the Democratic Republic of the Congo.
+At the age of 21, he moved to North America.
+He attended the University of Oregon, where he earned a BA in Family and Human Services, a Master’s degree in Public Administration, and a Graduate Certificate in Non-profit Management.

 Chairman of the Board

-Crissy is a registered nurse and has worked at McKenzie Willamette Medical Center for 29 years.
-She grew up in Springfield, Oregon and continues to live there with her husband and two sons.
-Her passion for social justice has led her to marketing and fundraising for The City of Refuge International (CORI).
-She has a passion for child sponsorship, issues surrounding hunger, and women’s empowerment.
-Crissy developed Emilie’s Tea in honor of Emilie Kabamba Bulungo who, prior to her passing, was an integral part of CORI.
-Emilie was the mother of the founder of CORI and worked tirelessly to help her people living in the Democratic Republic of Congo.
-Twice a year women gather and honor Emilie by raising money for CORI.
+Crissy is a registered nurse.
+She has worked at McKenzie Willamette Medical Center for more than 29 years.
+She grew up in Springfield, Oregon, and continues to live there with her husband and two sons.
+Her passion for social justice has led her to market and start a fundraiser for City of Refuge International (CORI).
+She is also passionate about child sponsorship, issues surrounding hunger, and women’s empowerment.
+Aside from that, Crissy developed Emilie’s Tea in honor of Emilie Kabamba Bulungo who, before her passing, was an integral part of CORI.
+Emilie was the mother of the founder of our organization.
+She worked tirelessly to help the people of the Democratic Republic of Congo.
+To honor her, women gather twice a year and raise money for CORI.